shubhamm-27/OmniResearchAI/README.md

 ---

-# 🔍 Hybrid Retrieval Strategy
+# 🔍 Semantic Retrieval Strategy

-Instead of relying on a single retrieval method, OmniResearch AI combines **dense semantic search** with **lexical keyword matching**.
+OmniResearchAI uses a **dense semantic retrieval pipeline** powered by **Sentence Transformers** and **ChromaDB**.

+Instead of retrieving entire documents directly, the system searches over embedded child chunks, reconstructs their parent chunks, and provides rich contextual information to the language model.

 ### Retrieval Pipeline